How to Build a Shower - Framing and Plumbing

-To determine the correct cut-off point of the pipe, place a strip of the subfloor material you plan to use (In my case a single layer of 3/4″ exterior grade plywood) on the floor joist adjacent to the drain pipe and use it as a guide to determine the eventual position of the drain base once the subfloor is installed.
+To size the vertical pipe piece between the drain trap and the shower drain body, place a strip of the subfloor material you plan to use (3/4″ plywood) on the floor joist adjacent to the drain pipe and use it as a guide to determine the eventual position of the drain base once the subfloor is installed.

-Do this by resting the shoulder of the floor drain base (see image) on the strip of subfloor materials.
+Rest the drain trap shoulder on the edge of the subfloor materials.
 Slide the floor drain next to the vertical PVC drain pipe and mark the the cutoff point on the pipe.

 This mark should represent the position of the pipe within the drain base after it is assembled.
 This position is above the end of the base at the inner shoulder where the installed PVC pipe stops.
 If you are unsure where to make this cut, err on the side of cutting the pipe too long — you can always cut it shorter.